DigiBP/25DIGIBP2/README.md

 ## Involved Roles 🔍
 - GWP – Coordinating entity (Advisor for financial service providers)
-- Participants – course attendees.
+- Participants – course attendees
-- Lecturer – the course facilitators.
+- Lecturer – the course facilitators

 ## Identified Challenges in the Current ("As-is") Process 🚧
 - Manual Work & Media Disruptions: Tasks like "Receive registration mail / Inbox mgmt" or "Export / save Registration list" indicate manual handling, which can be error-prone and time-consuming.